linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

 Locust offers scalable load testing using test plans defined in plain Python code.
 With this open-source tool, take advantage of distributed load tests ideal for CI/CD pipelines, all while keeping your toolset adaptable and developer friendly.

-In this tutorial, learn more about Locust's features, how to install it, and how to start using it for your load testing needs.
+In this guide, learn more about Locust's features, how to install it, and how to start using it for your load testing needs.

 ## Before You Begin